‘General Hospital’ Spoilers: Julian Returns And Alexis Goes Missing – Sam Fears Mom In Danger

 A new General Hospital spoilers video from ABC promises, on today’s GH, that Alexis leaves the park after the Easter egg hunt.
 Now that Jason Morgan (Billy Miller) spotted Julian creeping in the hedges and Alexis knows her husband is alive, she seems to be trying to lure him out of hiding.
 Alexis heads back to the scene of the crime where Julian terrified her with a knife to her throat.

 General Hospital spoilers hint Alexis knows Julian will take the bait and follow her since he broke into their house and stole the photo of them on last week’s GH.
 While Alexis strolls the docks, she thinks back to the Julexis wedding day.
-But Alexis also recalls the night Julian threatened her life, according to the General Hospital spoilers video.
+However, Alexis also recalls the night Julian threatened her life, according to the General Hospital spoilers video.
 Then Julian appears.

 Jason is as concerned as Sam about what's going on w/ Alexis.. #GH #JaSam #TheMorgans #FIsForFamily #JaSamily pic.twitter.com/V3xpcyWWq4